Good Morning All,

 So please, speak up and share some of your adventures and travel news here, and submit your pictures using our speedy, secure form.
 You can submit up to 7 pictures at a time, with an overall description and one for each picture.

 You can, of course, send an email with pictures if the form gives you trouble, or if you are trying to submit something special, like a zipped archive or a movie.
 If your pictures are already hosted online, then please email the links with your descriptions.

 For each picture, it’s best to provide your commenter screenname, description, where it was taken, and date.
 It’s tough to keep everyone’s email address and screenname straight, so don’t assume that I remember it “from last time”.
 More and more, the first photo before the fold will be from a commenter, so making it easy to locate the screenname when I’ve found a compelling photo is crucial.

-Have a wonderful day, and enjoy the pictures!
+Have a wonderful day and weekend, and enjoy the pictures!

 I’m weary – you know how, for those unfortunate castaways, a three hour tour turned into something a bit more?
 I’ve been helping my mom for months now and was just figuring out a twice-a-week, multi day/1-2 night visit plan and I’ve now been here full-time for a week and a half with no end in sight.
 Chemo is kicking her ass hard, but things are now being tweaked.
 And the tumor indicators are way down, so that’s a good sign but not the battle.

 Also, my aunt is here for a bit and so I can go home for a few days and nights and restore.
 Seeing as I’m going to be here full-time once my aunt leaves, I’ve got some planning and moving of some stuff to figure out.
 At least I’ll be able to do it at (my, not my family) home.